Carl Jenkinson

-Carl Daniel Jenkinson (born 8 February 1992) is an English professional footballer who plays as a right-back for side Bromley.
+Carl Daniel Jenkinson (born 8 February 1992) is a former English professional footballer who played as a right-back.

 Jenkinson began his career with Charlton Athletic before joining Arsenal in 2011.
 He spent the 2014–15 and 2015–16 seasons on loan at West Ham United, but his second spell was cut short by a mid-season cruciate ligament injury.
 He spent the 2017–18 season on loan to Championship club Birmingham City.
 He represented both England and Finland at youth level before making his debut for the senior England team in 2012.

 Club career

 Charlton Athletic

 Jenkinson joined Charlton Athletic as a six-year-old, and took up a scholarship in 2008.
 He joined Conference South club Welling United on work experience terms in January 2010, and made ten league appearances.

 He signed his first professional contract in 2010, and was named in a Charlton squad for the first time for their 4–3 League Cup defeat away to Shrewsbury Town in August.
 In November, he started a three-month loan with Conference Premier club Eastbourne Borough.
 He made five appearances in the first month, including a man-of-the-match performance in the FA Trophy against Boreham Wood, before being recalled by Charlton.
 He went straight into the starting eleven at right-back for the Football League Trophy Southern Section semi-final clash with Brentford at Griffin Park, and played the whole match as Brentford won the penalty shoot-out after a goalless draw.
 Jenkinson was given his Football League debut by Chris Powell on 15 February 2011; he replaced Simon Francis after 52 minutes of a 2–1 League One defeat at Hartlepool United.
 He made seven more league appearances that season, all as a starter.